kks110/rust-lol-stocks-bot/docs/pi_setup.md

 > cd /usr/lib/systemd/system
 > sudo nano lol-stocks-discord@.service
 ```
-6. In the file enter the below, changing `ExecStart` to the location of the executable, `Environment="DATABASE_URL` to your DB url, and `Environment="DISCORD_TOKEN` to your discord token.
+6. In the file enter the below, changing `ExecStart` to the location of the executable, `Environment="DATABASE_URL` to your DB url, `Environment="DISCORD_TOKEN` to your discord token, `Environment="LOGOS_LOCATION` is where you put the logos for the leagues.
 ```shell
 ### BEGIN INIT INFO
 # Provides:          lol-stocks-discord